Ngoc-Quang-Minh-Nguyen/demo-repo2/README.md

 ALSO THIS IS THE RIGHT VERSION PLEASE PICK ME!!!!

 If git merge, the interface is SO GOOD!!!
 But then you have to commit again, which is still SO GOOD!!!

+CAN YOU UNDO YOUR COMMIT IN GIT????
+Yes. git reset file to counterattack git add .
+Use git reset HEAD~1 to undo the even-1-further-away step, so from finished commit --> Stop commit --> Stop add .

+NOTE: git reset <commit ID> will unstaged all previous commits leading to this commit.
+So the changes are still there, just not saved in git.
+Use git log to access the commit history.
+NOTE: git reset --hard <commit ID> will REMOVE all previous commmits, changes leading to this commit.
+It is no longer there.
+Be careful about this.